-88135.19- RESOURCE ESTIMATE
+88135.19-04 RESOURCE ESTIMATE

-4 hours.
-Time spent conducting activities associated with this procedure should be charged to 88135.
+The annual resources to complete this inspection are estimated to be 24 hours.
+This estimate is only for direct inspection effort and does not include preparation for and documentation of the inspection.
+Time spent conducting activities associated with this procedure should be charged to IP 88135.19.
 Completion of post-maintenance test inspection activities should be documented in the quarterly inspection report for the quarter in which they were performed.

 88135.19-05 PROCEDURE COMPLETION

-sample per quarter a total of samples per year.
+This procedure is completed when the inspection requirements are performed with a minimum of one sample per quarter and a total of six samples per year.

-88135.19- REFERENCES
+88135.19-06 REFERENCES